Kodraaan/TEJ4M-Final/log.md

 ## May 9:
 Started cryptocurrency peer-to-peer client code.
 Resolved the issue of not being able to find the client's own IP address.
 More blackjack game code debugging.

+## May 13:
+More research and successful implementation of RSA Encryption.